NVIDIA/aistore/docs/cli/object.md

    --archregx value     Specifies prefix, suffix, substring, WebDataset key, _or_ a general-purpose regular expression
                         to select possibly multiple matching archived files from a given shard;
-                        is used in combination with '--archmode' ("matching mode") option --blob-download      Utilize built-in blob-downloader (and the corresponding alternative datapath) to read very large remote objects
+                        is used in combination with '--archmode' ("matching mode") option --blob-download      Use blob-downloader to fetch large objects from remote backend into AIStore cluster (see docs/blob_downloader.md)
+   --mpd                Use multipart download to read large objects from AIStore cluster to the client-side;
-   --cached             Only get in-cluster objects, i.e., objects from the respective remote bucket that are present ("cached") in the cluster
+                        for single-object only; use '--chunk-size' and '--num-workers' to configure --cached             Only get in-cluster objects, i.e., objects from the respective remote bucket that are present ("cached") in the cluster
    --check-cached       Check whether a given named object is present in cluster
                         (applies only to buckets with remote backend)